Market and 9th Streets

 The Philadelphia Inquirer

-Burlington relocated into a 2-level store on the opposite end of the complex and opened for business September 22, 2017.
-New tenants were also announced.
-The center would be housing Levi Strauss & Company, Francesca's, Columbia Sportswear, Skechers Shoes, Primark, Zumiez and 3-level (38,000 square foot) and H & M.
+Burlington relocated into a 2-level store on the opposite end of the complex and opened for business on September 22, 2017.
+New inline stores were announced, such as Levi Strauss & Company, Francesca's, Columbia Sportswear, Skechers Shoes, Primark, Zumiez and a 3-level (38,000 square foot) and H & M.

-An official ribbon cutting was held September 19, 2019.
-The retail district now contained over 1 million leasable square feet of retail and 339,000 square feet of office suites.
-The AMC Dine-In Fashion District 8 showed its first features on November 4, 2019 with a Round 1 Bowling & Amusement Center making its debut on December 21st of the same year.
+A ribbon cutting ceremony was held on September 19, 2019.
+The retail district now contained over 800,000 leasable square feet and 339,000 square feet of office suites.
+The AMC Dine-In Fashion District 8 showed first features on November 4, 2019 with a Round 1 Bowling & Amusement Center making its debut on December 21st of the same year.
+A (32,000 square foot) Heirloom Market grocery welcomed first shoppers on December 16, 2021.
+The store was not successful and was shuttered on December 29, 2024.

 Sources: